MacSourcePorts/MSPNotes/setup.md

 ```

 Then make an alias to be able to fire off the Intel version easily.
-I go with the alias `ibrew` to tell the differences (the "i" is for Intel)
+I go with the alias `ibrew` to tell the differences (the "i" is for Intel).
+Edit `~/.zshrc` in `vi` to include:

 ```
 alias ibrew='arch --x86_64 /usr/local/Homebrew/bin/brew'